Skip to main navigation Skip to search Skip to main content

 Abstract

 From the Niger River and across the six geopolitical zones of Nigeria, military checkpoints are an unmistakable presence, albeit a complex hub of corruption.
 On a daily, soldiers extort money from commuters, especially long journey truck drivers as they deliver goods and produce across Nigeria.
 This study examines this corrupt phenomenon of soldiers' extortion of long journey truck drivers at military security checkpoints on Nigerian highways.
 It uses fifteen one-on-one qualitative interviews with truck owners and truck drivers who ply different highways across Nigeria.
 The study finds that the drivers are subjected to predatory and forceful extortion by soldiers, an act which reached an extreme high during the restriction of interstate travels to curb the spread of COVID-19.
 However, although drivers subjected to this corrupt act loathe to offer money to soldiers, the soldiers abuse their power by coercing them to oblige.
-This study examines the implication this has for the
+This study examines the implication this has for the entrepreneurs and for the military profession, given that extortion has become a norm at checkpoints.

 Original languageEnglish